rpkrupali1/News4U/readme.md

 When I input specific keyword

-Then I should be able to see top 10 news articles related to entered keywprds
+Then I should be able to see top 10 news articles related to entered keywords

-And I should be able to see the clickable and image for those articles
+And I should be able to see the clickable link and image for those articles

-AND I keyword shouldbe displayed in search history and search result persist when page is loaded
+And a keyword should be displayed in search history and search result persist when page is loaded

 When I click on the link

-Then I new window should be opened displaying article
+Then a new window should be opened displaying article

-When select piblisher
+When I select publisher

 Then my search result will have articles with selected publisher